lunar/snyk_exporter/README.md

 ## Helm chart

 The helm chart placed in `deployments/helm/charts/snyk-exporter` folder.
 The configuration guide added to the `values.yaml`.
 Please apply your config separately and override it in Helm relese.

-Sample myvalues.yaml (store it separated place from chart)
+The Helm deployment will be applied on your current namespace.

+Sample `myvalues.yaml`

 ```yaml
 config: